Neutron Skin from Conserved Charge Measurements at Collider Experiments

 After constructing the initial distributions of energy density and conserved charges, we initialize the hydrodynamic evolution at a fixed proper time $\tau_\mathrm{hydro} = 0.5$~fm/$c$.
 The system then evolves according to the conservation laws~\cite{Schenke:2010nt, Schenke:2010rr, Paquet:2015lta, Denicol:2018wdp, Pihan:2023dsb, Pihan:2024lxw}:

 where $T^{\mu \nu} = \varepsilon u^\mu u^\nu + \mathcal{P} (u^\mu u^\nu -g^{\mu\nu}) +\Pi^{\mu\nu}$ is the energy-momentum tensor and ${J_{B,Q}^{\mu} \equiv n_{B,Q} u^{\mu}}$ denotes the conserved charge currents.
 In the energy-momentum tensor, $\varepsilon$ is the energy density, $\mathcal{P}$ the pressure, $u^{\mu}$ the fluid 4-velocity, and $\Pi^{\mu \nu}$ the viscous stress tensor.
 For the conserved charge currents, we do not include a dissipative part.
 While diffusion of conserved charges can influence their longitudinal evolution during hydrodynamic expansion, we neglect these effects in this study.
-As the double ratio observable is constructed through the comparison of different centralities, in which diffusion effects are similar, we do not expect a huge impact from the diffusion of the conserved charges.\footnote{We have observed that including baryon diffusion may lead to a vanishing negative net-electric charge at midrapidity, making it impractical to define the double ratio in this rapidity range.
-In this case, studying the difference between peripheral and central collisions is preferable to the ratio; we leave this for future studies.}
+As the double ratio observable is constructed through the comparison of different centralities, in which diffusion effects on the longitudinal distributions are similar, we do not observe a large impact from the diffusion of the conserved charges (see an explicit study in the Supplemental Material).

-We include viscous effects in the hydrodynamic evolution by solving the Denicol–Niemi–Molnar–Rischke (DNMR) second-order viscous hydrodynamic equations \cite{Denicol:2012cn, Denicol:2018wdp}, which account for both shear and bulk viscous corrections.
+We include bulk and shear viscous effects in the hydrodynamic evolution by solving the Denicol–Niemi–Molnar–Rischke (DNMR) second-order viscous hydrodynamic equations \cite{Denicol:2012cn, Denicol:2018wdp}.
 The specific shear and bulk viscosities are parametrized as~\cite{Pihan:2023dsb, Pihan:2024lxw}

 where $T_\mathrm{peak} = 0.17\,\mathrm{GeV} - 0.15\;\mathrm{GeV}^{-1} \mu_B^2$ denotes the temperature at which the bulk viscosity peaks.
 The widths of the Gaussian profile are $T_{\mathrm{width},<} = 0.01$~GeV for $T < T_\mathrm{peak}$ and $T_{\mathrm{width},>} = 0.08$~GeV for $T > T_\mathrm{peak}$.
 We use $\zeta_0 = 0.1$ for the peak value of bulk viscosity, and set the shear viscosity parameters to $\eta_0 = 0.08$, $b = 2$, $\mu_{B,0} = 0.6$~GeV, and $a = 0.7$~\cite{Shen:2020jwv}.
 We use the \textsc{neos}-4D equation of state \cite{Monnai:2024pvy, Monnai:2025nyg}, which constructs the pressure as a function of the temperature and chemical potentials of baryon, electric charge, and strangeness.